Ideas for boozy iced coffee concoctions, whether the weather is hot, cold, or somewhere in between!

 I typically make a lot more coffee than I need to drink in the morning, then save the leftovers in the fridge so I can have iced coffee later on.

-On the weekends (or, you know, Tuesdays), I sometimes like to stir a little booze into my iced coffee.
+On the weekends, I sometimes like to stir a little booze into my iced coffee.
 It’s like flavoring syrup, but BETTER.

 I’ve tried quite a few alcoholic coffee drinks over the years, so I thought I’d share some of my favorites with you.